 If a senior loved one should be victimized by a web-based scammer, she or he (or a 3rd party) can submit a complaint utilizing the Internet Crime Complaint Center here.

-Considering that isolation is a vital factor in an older adult’s chances of being scammed, one step you can take right now to help take care of a lonely senior parent would be to partner with Grace Home Care, the Alzheimer’s care Topeka families trust.
+Considering that isolation is a vital factor in an older adult’s chances of being scammed, one step you can take right now to help take care of a lonely senior parent would be to partner with Grace Home Care, the experts in memory care Topeka KS families trust the most.
 Our professional in-home caregivers provide pleasant companionship to improve socialization, transportation to fun activities and excursions, and many other services that empower senior loved ones to live and thrive safely in the home.